arcus/education_modules/python_basics_writing_python_code/python_basics_writing_python_code.md

 </lia-keep>
 </div>

 As you might have suspected, the `.lower()` method made all of the letters of the phrase "Hello World!" lowercase.
 The `.lower()` method is a **string method**, or a method that must be called on a string, of which "Hello World!" is an example.
+There is also a string method called `.upper()`, can you guess what it does?
+The Python documentation has [more information about string methods](https://docs.python.org/2.5/lib/string-methods.html).

 Let's talk more about strings and other data types next.

 ### Data Types